The Big Combo: Home media

 The film was released on Blu-ray by Olive Films in 2013 with a restoration completed by UCLA Film & Television Archive and the Film Foundation.
 A new HD restoration was completed in 2018 by Arrow Films in the UK.
+In March 2026, Ignite Films will release The Big Combo on 4K UHD and Blu-ray with a new 70th Anniversary 4K restoration.

 The Big Combo has also been shown on the Turner Classic Movies show 'Noir Alley' with Eddie Muller.

 Soundtrack

 The Big Combo does without the orchestral score typical of most films noir, instead featuring mostly brass and woodwind instruments for its score.

 In a scene, pianist Jakob Gimpel (credited as Jacob Gimpel) appears playing Chopin's Scherzo No. 3, Op.
 39. In a previous scene his performance of the same piece had been heard from a recording.